sudofinn/iceblue-scheme/README.md

 ## Find
 This extension is available on the VS code marketplace.
 You can find and install it under ....
-Or you can maybe also  search for " Fire Red Dark" directly in Vs code and you will see the theme.🐢
+Or you can maybe also  search for " Ice Blue Dark" directly in Vs code and you will see the theme.🐢